guyera/Direct-Key-Dashboard/README.md

 In a Windows environment, the environment variables would be set using the operating system's built-in environment variables user interface.

 To run the project, execute the command `dotnet run` in the root directory.
+If necessary, supply a runtime identifier (such as linux-x64).
+If desired, supply a configuration (e.g. `dotnet run /p:Configuration=Release` (Windows) or `dotnet run -c Release` (Unix)).

+The default configuration is Debug on most systems, which will execute unit tests.
+Any other configuration will not.

 ## App Settings ##